5G timeline: Here's when it could come to you

 While we'll see more 5G phones next year, it's a likely bet that we'll continue to see what we're seeing now -- a 5G option for every major lineup.
 By 2021, when the networks are fully developed and prices start to come down, it's more likely that every premium phone model will support 5G from the get-go, without a 4G variant to provide a cheaper option.

 That said, keep an eye out for one-off handsets for 5G service only, like foldable phones and "affordable 5G" devices aimed at specific markets, like the Galaxy A90 5G.
-Regions with more developed 5G networks, like Korea, may also see more 5G phones (without 4G variants) if the rate of adoption continues to climb.
+Countries with more developed 5G networks, like Korea, may also see more 5G phones (without 4G variants) as the rate of adoption continues to climb.

 5G laptops will appear in 2020, too